parinfer/parinfer.js/lib/parinfer.js.md

 ## Defining "Normalized"

-To start understanding Parinfer's process, it's important to know that it always produces code adhering to a normalized form, whose definition depends on _close-parens_ and _tabs_.
-Thus, Parinfer will normalize whatever code it is given.
+To start understanding Parinfer's process, it's important to know that it always produces code adhering to a normalized form.
 These normalization rules are not based on personal preference-- rather, they only serve to prevent ambiguity to make Parinfer's process of inference possible.
 Fortunately, these rules are inline with standard Lisp styling conventions.

 #### Close Paren Position